 So, yeah.
 Given all of that, I decided to try therapy last year.
 I went to see a counselor, but it soon became clear that we weren’t a good fit so I stopped going.
 (She didn’t seem to know how to handle my lack of belief in anything supernatural, and the existential angst that goes with that.)
 Then earlier this year the insomnia got bad enough that I went to a doctor and got a prescription.
 The drug they prescribed (Trazodone) helps with sleep and anxiety and depression and is quite safe and cheap so it was a good fit for me.
 It worked for a while, but taking a sleep aid is not a great idea when you have a newborn baby to take care of.
 It’s hard enough to wake up multiple times in the night when not drugged.
 So I stopped taking it when the new baby arrived.

 Of course, then the anxiety came back.
 In particular, I was feeling disproportionately stressed out about taking paternity leave earlier than expected and how that messed up the bookkeeping for my projects at the end of the fiscal year.
 As I was dealing with that stress, I figured that if I couldn’t take medication maybe it was time to revisit therapy.
 I’m cheap, and there are hardly any therapists in Flagstaff, so I looked into the next best thing: self-help books.
 In particular, I recalled that the counselor I saw was frequently referring to this book “Feeling Good” and some Googling showed that it is basically the bible for Cognitive Behavioral Therapy (CBT).
 It’s also a step above most self help books: it’s based on peer-reviewed research, and it has been shown to work as well or better than medication alone.
 So I went ahead and read it.
+Meanwhile, for pet owners out there, you must know that your pets such as cats can get stressed out too.
+CBD is the key to help your pets feel better.
+You can check out CBD oils for cats here.

 The idea behind CBT is deceptively simple.
 Essentially, it boils down to the idea that it is not a given situation that directly determines how you feel, but the thoughts triggered by that situation.
 If you have gotten into the habit of having negative thoughts in certain situations, that will lead to feeling miserable in those situations.
 By learning to identify the automatic negative thoughts that you are having and respond to them with more reasonable, rational, and positive thoughts, you can end up with significant improvements in mental health.